 At the 0-30% AMI level, 85% of households face one or more housing-related issues.
-Housing needs are notably high across all racial and ethnic groups, with the exception of American Indian/Alaska Native households, which exhibit the lowest proportion of households facing housing challenges at 68%.
-The racial and ethnic groups with the highest incidence of housing problems include Asian (95%), Black/African American (88%), and Hispanic (87%) households.
+Housing needs are notably high across all demographic groups, with the exception of American Indian/Alaska Native households, which exhibit the lowest proportion of households facing housing challenges at 68%.
+The demographic groups with the highest incidence of housing problems include Asian (95%), Black/African American (88%), and Hispanic (87%) households.
 These figures closely align with the overall rate of households experiencing housing problems, which stands at 85%.
 Notably, Asian households experience a rate that is 10 percentage points higher than the overall rate for this income category.